pydantic/pydantic/docs/contributing.md

 # Build documentation
 make docs
 # If you have changed the documentation, make sure it builds successfully.
-# You can also use `make docs-serve` to serve the documentation at localhost:8000
+# You can also use `pdm run mkdocs serve` to serve the documentation at localhost:8000
 ```

 ### Commit and push your changes